tzstoyanov/herak-raspberry/libs/common/services/cfg_store/README.md

 - `set:<name>:<value>` - Set user parameter.
 - `del:<name>`  - Delete user parameter.
 - `reset`       - Reset to default all user configuration.
 - `list`        - List supported user configurable parameters.
+Those who have local configuration are marked with [*].
 - `purge`       - Delete unknown user configuration.

 Example command for listing the content of the supported user configurable parameters.
 The device has address `192.168.1.1`, listens on HTTP port `8080` and uses MQTT topic `test/dev`